Topl/Knowledge-Base/v1.10.2/Getting Started/introduction-2.md

 * Assets on Topl are not built with smart contracts.
 Instead, assets are native and live on the ledger.
 The protocol treats them as first-class citizens, similar to our cryptocurrency <<glossary:Poly>>s.
 It is quite different from our peers that don’t have native assets and need to use a smart contract to send assets.

 #What you can do on Topl today
-You can send and receive native assets, in addition to polys.
+You can mint, send, and receive native assets, in addition to polys.

 #Why build on Topl?
 * Topl offers a better infrastructure to build products because it is faster, more secure, and cost-effective.